FilipTrip/Planet-Designer/README.md

 ![HelpMenu](Images/Help_menu.jpg)

-## How to run

-- Download this git repository
+## Get started

-- Open Unity Hub and make sure you have Unity 2022.3.5f1 or later installed
+- Make sure you have Unity 2022.3.5f1 or later installed
+- Download this repository
 - In Unity Hub: click "Open" and select the "Planet Designer" folder
+- Open the "Planet Designer" scene located in Assets/Scenes/
-- Run the project through the Unity Editor
+- Run the project

 ## Help